10 Steps to Help You Get a Great Night’s Sleep

 your mind).

-If you have “positive” or “fun” dreams, it is major indicator of good night’s sleep.
+If you have “positive” or “fun” dreams, it is a major indicator of a good night’s sleep.

-Because you won’t be receiving “restful” night’s sleep if your night is filled with
+Because you won’t be receiving a “restful” night’s sleep if your night is filled with

 “bad” or “stressful” nightmares.
 Instead, you’ll be tossing and turning all through the night.

-Why is getting good night’s sleep so crucial every night?
+Why is getting a good night’s sleep so crucial every night?

 Stress during the day wears you out physically and mentally.